Millet Export from India:

 There is a huge potential for millet products in the international market.
 We need to capture it by doing proper strategies at the grassroots level and by market intelligence.

-Hope you got some insights on ”Millet Export from India” and if you have any queries related to millet export, do let me know and also if you have some innovative ideas regarding millet export, please write in the comment box below.
+Hope you got some insights on ”Millet Export from India” and if you have any queries related to millet export, do let me know also if you have some innovative ideas or know the tools regarding millet export, please write in the comment box below.
 I will be happy to hear from you.

 Author: Tapas Chandra Roy, A Certified Farm Advisor on Millets, ‘Promoting Millets from Farm to Plate’.
 In a mission to take the forgotten grains- Millets to Millions.
 To remain updated on my blogs on millets you can join my Telegram Channel – Millet Advisor.